SARASWATHI2000-afk/GenAI-rag-evaluation/README.md

 The pipeline:

-* Loads and processes evaluation documents
+* Loads and processes sustainability documents
-* Splits documents into smaller chunks
+* Splits documents into smaller chunks for retrieval
 * Generates embeddings using Sentence Transformers
 * Stores document embeddings in ChromaDB
 * Retrieves relevant documents using semantic similarity search
 * Retrieves the top 3 candidate documents for each query
 * Reranks retrieved documents using a Cross-Encoder
-* Generates grounded responses using a local LLM through Ollama
+* Selects the top 2 documents as generation context
-* Evaluates generated responses using multiple evaluation metrics
+* Generates grounded responses using a local Llama 3.2 3B model through Ollama
-* Compares AI-generated responses with reference answers
+* Evaluates generated responses against reference answers and retrieved evidence
-* Evaluates retrieval relevance, abstention behavior, and faithfulness
+* Measures answer correctness, retrieval relevance, abstention accuracy, and faithfulness
 * Produces structured evaluation results
 * Exports evaluation results to Excel